A Combinatorial Model of Interference in Frequency Hopping Schemes: Abstract

 \section{Abstract}

-In a frequency hopping multiple access (FHMA) system a set of users communicate simultaneously using frequency hopping sequences defined on the same set of frequency channels.
-A frequency hopping sequence specifies which channels to use as communication progresses.
-A set of frequency hopping sequences used in an FHMA is called a frequency hopping scheme (FHS).
-Much of the research on the performance of FHS is based on either pairwise mutual interference or adversarial interference but not both.
-In this paper, we evaluate the performance of an FHS with respect to both \textit{group-wise mutual interference} and \textit{adversarial interference} (jamming), bearing in mind that more than two users may be transmitting simultaneously in the presence of an adversary.
-We point out a correspondence between a cover-free code and a frequency hopping scheme.
-Cover-free codes give a lower bound on the transmission capacity of the FHS.
+In a frequency hopping (FH) scheme users communicate simultaneously using FH sequences defined on the same set of frequency channels.
+An FH sequence specifies the frequency channel to be used as communication progresses.
+Much of the research on the performance of FH schemes is based on either pairwise mutual interference or adversarial interference but not both.
+In this paper, we evaluate the performance of an FH scheme with respect to both \textit{group-wise mutual interference} and \textit{adversarial interference} (jamming), bearing in mind that more than two users may be transmitting simultaneously in the presence of a jammer.
+We establish a correspondence between a cover-free code and an FH scheme.
+This gives a lower bound on the transmission capacity.
 Furthermore, we specify a jammer model and consider what additional properties a cover-free code should have to resist the jammer.
-We show that a purely combinatorial approach is inadequate against such a jammer, but that with the use of pseudorandomness, we can have a system that has high throughput as well as secure against jamming.
+We demonstrate that a purely combinatorial approach is inadequate against such a jammer, but that with the use of pseudorandomness, we can have a system that has high throughput as well as security against jamming.